-De-icing products are vital in many settings such as pavements and driveways so that people don’t slip.
+De-icing products are vital in many settings, such as pavements and driveways, so that people don’t slip.
 We know a fair bit about rock salt, a common choice which can have negative effects on concrete surfaces.
 It is important to understand this so that you know the best way to prevent ice without causing damage in the process.
 You should also look into less harmful alternatives to rock salt.

 Using rock salt on concrete can be a very bad decision.
 This is because it is a porous material which will absorb water.
-The salt and water mix that lays on the surface in cold weather will be absorbed.
+The salt and water mix that lies on the surface in cold weather will be absorbed.
 If the temperature remains low, it can then freeze and expand.
 This results in hydraulic pressures which can exceed the compression strength of the concrete, causing damage.
 The likelihood of this will increase when the freeze/thaw cycle continues.

-You still need to use something to stop surfaces icing over and becoming slippery.
+You still need to use something to stop surfaces from icing over and becoming slippery.
 Our products are non-corrosive and safe to use around pets and will prevent water re-freezing.
 We are proud to offer alternatives to rock salt that won’t damage concrete surfaces.

 You can use our product in numerous settings to melt any ice or snow.
 It is effective and economical too.
-Use firstname.lastname@example.org and we can discuss our fantastic product and answer any of your queries.
+Email firstname.lastname@example.org and we can discuss our fantastic product and answer any of your queries.
 Alternatively, call our team on 0800 193 6466.

 The EcoGrit Concentrates range of concreate-safe and eco-friendly ice-melt products: